Pearson-Higher-Ed/alerts/README.usage.md

 ## External Dependencies

 React and ReactDOM (v0.14 or v15) are external dependencies required to use this component.
+They are npm-installable or available from third-party CDNs.

-This component targets the styling in the Pearson Elements SDK.
+This component targets the styling in the Pearson Elements SDK, which is available in npm as "pearson-elements".

 ## Polyfills